 Sophie Hayes Foundation

-The Sophie Hayes Foundation is the only charity in the UK solely focused on delivering employability support, training and resources for women survivors of human trafficking and modern slavery in the UK.
+The Sophie Hayes Foundation is the only charity in the UK solely focused on delivering employability support, training and resources for women survivors of human trafficking and modern slavery.

-The Axis Foundation’s donation of £1,000 will fund travel costs for 50+ survivors of human trafficking so they don’t have to make a difficult choice: for example, of either paying for food or for travel to the support available at The Sophie Hayes Foundation.
+The Axis Foundation’s donation of £1,000 funds travel costs for 50+ survivors of human trafficking so they don’t have to choose for example, from either paying for food or travelling to the support available at The Sophie Hayes Foundation.

 What the survivors say